Super Neon Blue German Longfin Ram - Mikrogeophagus ramirezi

 Availability:

-Occasional / Captive-bred colour and longfin strain
+Common to occasional / Captive-bred colour and fin strain

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, pattern and markings can occur between individual fish.
+Natural variation in size, neon-blue colour, fin length, body shape, sex, age and markings can occur between individual fish.

 Couldn't load pickup availability